Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Preliminaries

 \section{Preliminaries}

 The objective of this section is to introduce FEONet, which forms the baseline of our proposed sparse methodology.
-Since FEONet is built upon the classical FEM, we briefly overview the setting of FEM, and subsequently provide a detailed description of FEONet.
+Since FEONet is built upon the classical FEM, we provide a brief overview of the setting of FEM, and subsequently provide a detailed description of FEONet.
 As a model problem, we shall consider the general second-order linear elliptic PDE of the form